webpack/webpack.js.org/content/guides/getting-started.md

 ## NPM Scripts

 Given it's not particularly fun to run a local copy of webpack from the CLI, we can set up a little shortcut.
-Let's adjust our _package.json_ by adding an [NPM script]():
+Let's adjust our _package.json_ by adding an [npm script](https://docs.npmjs.com/misc/scripts):

 ```json
 {